 Director and Lead Photographer

-Currently living in Boston, Matilde is a storyteller, educator, and the founder of Capture Humanity.
-Interested in the intersection of art, audience engagement and social change, Matilde leverages the power of visual storytelling to inform, provoke discussions, and inspire action.
-She achieves this by public speaking and exhibiting her work in museums, galleries, and public spaces.
+Matilde Simas is an international award-winning photographer and visual storyteller based in Boston.
+Her work primarily focusses on human rights.
+Matilde leverages the power of visual storytelling to inform, provoke discussions, and inspire action.
+She achieves this by public speaking and exhibiting her work in galleries and public spaces.

 Beyond photography, Matilde is passionate about volunteering and traveling.
 When she doesn't have a camera in her hands, it's probably because she's planning her next journey.